RosenblattAI/amplify-docs-mcp/README.md

 # Amplify Docs MCP Server

 This is a Model Context Protocol (MCP) server that provides search functionality for AWS Amplify documentation.
+It is implemented in TypeScript for better type safety and developer experience.

 ## Features